MuneebAnsari/Nintendo3DS-Twitter-Client/README.md

 # Nintendo3DS-Twitter-Client
-A Twitter Client for the Nintendo 3DS
+A twitter client for the Nintendo 3DS.